End-to-end SDK generation and publishing with Jenkins Pipelines

 - Description: Add a meaningful description to help identify this credential later.

-Now that your environment is configured, you can create a pipeline to manage your SDK projects' CI/CD process.
-Follow these steps to create the pipeline:
+Now that your environment is configured, you can create a pipeline to manage your SDK projects' CI/CD process:

 -